taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 }
 ~~~~~~~~

-Third, you can capture it in the `notificationReducer`.
+Third, you can capture it in the new `notificationReducer`.
 The JavaScript destructuring functionality can be used to omit a property from an object.
 You can simply omit the notification and return the remaining object.
+It is a neat trick if you want to get rid of a property in an object when knowing its key.

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~